-- When did you first get into mountain biking and exploration?
+- How did you first get into mountain biking and exploration?

 - I saw in one video of yours that you either lived in or did a bunch of biking in Hong Kong.
 We did an episode on hiking and biking in Hong Kong.
-Was that one of the first places you rode a lot in Asia or just one you know well?
+Was that one of the first places you experienced mountain biking in Asia or just one you know well?

 - You shared with us in emails before this interview that this all started in 1995 with a journey from Beijing-to-Pakistan.
 Tell us about that trip.